elephantscale/es-training-new/spark/slides/SPARK-API.md

         - Development / debugging
     - **YARN-cluster**
         - Production runs
-        - Not meant for ’interactive’ applications
+        - Not meant for 'interactive' applications

 ---